 - a current CV;

-- transcripts of your academic qualifications, including the marks obtained for individual modules, as well as the overall grade.
+- transcripts of your academic qualifications (official translated version where applicable), including the marks obtained for individual modules, as well as the overall grade.

 We are not able to process applications until we receive the required documentation.

 Your proposal should be 2,500 words (+/- 10%) long and include the following sections.